-The principles and good practice in this guidance apply equally to the creation of safe and effective non-medical devices within health institutions.
+The principles and good practice in this guidance apply equally to the creation of safe and effective non-medical devices including non-medical health or other software within health institutions.

-The document will be kept under review by the Engineering Policy and Standards Panel and updated as appropriate.
+The document will be kept under review by the IPEM Engineering Policy and Standards Panel and updated as appropriate.